Catnip and Catmint Plants: Interesting Herbs and Their Uses

-The Joy of Catnip Oil for Domestic and Wild Cats
+Effect of Catnip Oil on Domestic and Wild Cats

 Cats exposed to a whole catnip plant may chew the leaves in addition to rolling over them.
 These activities release the volatile oil.
 A "volatile" oil is one that quickly evaporates.
 Catnip oil contains the nepetalactone that stimulates cats.
 Unused catnip should be placed in a tightly sealed bag and stored in the refrigerator to slow the evaporation of the oil.

 Young kittens aren't stimulated by catnip.
 They become fully sensitive at around three months of age, if they have the appropriate genes.
 Senior cats may lose their previous interest in catnip.

 Researchers know that cats are responding to the smell of the active chemical in catnip, but beyond that the cat's response is still mysterious.
 It seems to contain aspects of play, reproductive behavior, and even predatory behavior.
 Several wild members of the cat family also respond to catnip.
 Many lions and leopards are stimulated by the herb, for example.

 If you like catnip tea and have a cat who likes catnip as well, be prepared for a lot of attention from your feline companion when you're making or drinking a tea made from the herb.